-- The bayesian evidence is now the 1-D integral of the reparameterized likelihood integrated over the re-parameterized prior - An analytic determination of the integral is out of the question, otherwise we would not be using numerical integration - Use points sampled in X to calculate the trapezoid sum - Diagram below (right) shows X and L for 4 sampled points
+- The bayesian evidence is now the 1-D integral of the reparameterized likelihood integrated over the re-parameterized prior - An analytic determination of the integral is not an option.
+If we could do it analytically, we wouldn't be using numerical integration. - Use points sampled in X to calculate the trapezoid sum - Diagram below (right) shows X and L for 4 sampled points